zplewis/lastmileoftheway/README.md

 ### Remaining

+- Actually send the email with a PDF containing the summary, attached obituary, and additional questions
 - Make sure to document all features used on this site that may not be immediately obvious, like explicit model binding for routes
 - Make it so that people can be added or taken away dynamically for reflections.
 - Make sure all links work